joel-sparc/myHealth/fuseServiceWorks/README.md

 [Download a copy of Fuse Service Works 6.0 Beta](http://www.jboss.org/products/fsw.html)

-Run the installer, taking all of the defaults.
+Run the installer (java -jar jboss-eap-6.0.0.fsw.ci-installer.jar) and take all of the defaults throughout the installation process.
 Install into the \<base_dir\>/myHealth/fuseServiceWorks folder.
 On the "Post-Install Configuration" screen select the option to "Perform additional post-install configuration".
 Choose "Install JDBC driver" and install the MySQL driver using the connector jar that was installed earlier.

 In the end, there should be a new server directory named \<base_dir\>/myHealth/fuseServiceWorks/jboss-eap-6.1